Service Dogs For Veterans Pocatello, ID

-Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
-Every Veteran goes through a unique healing process.
-Some veterans find it challenging every day.
-It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
+While military service may only last for a limited time, the psychological and physical wounds that Veterans experience can last a lifetime.
+Every Veteran is on a different journey.
+For some, each day can be a challenge.
+It's been estimated that 1/5 has Post Traumatic Stress Disorder (PTSD) from the 2.7 million Americans who have served in Iraq and Afghanistan.
 TBI, MST, PTSD and PTSD all have symptoms that make daily living difficult.

-Veterans with service dogs can greatly benefit from their support.
-PAVE was created to enable more Veterans to access the benefits of service dogs.
-Through personalized training and lifetime support, PAVE makes a difference in the lives of Veterans.
+Veterans can rely on service dogs to provide support and help them live a better quality of life.
+PAVE's mission is to make it easier for more Veterans to enjoy the benefits of service dogs.
+Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 Contact us today if you are a Veteran and want to regain your independence.